refraction-networking/gotapdance/test_scripts/README.md

  * seq.py - sends and receives enumerated bytes of data and checks if they are received successfully and in order.
 Blatantly stolen from [ewust's repo](https://github.com/ewust/sendseq).
-   To use, point TapDance server into seq.py reciver and proxy seq.py sender through TapDance client.
+   To use, point TapDance server into seq.py receiver and proxy seq.py sender through TapDance client.